 Speaking of which: this is a play that’s been properly developed.
 Before its world premiere, The Butcher had workshops in DC and NY and FL and NE, and tremendous artists from all over the country have brought their diverse personal histories to bear on it, and I want to believe all that intelligence reveals itself in the work.
 You’ll have to let me know what you think…

 Might your production be the one to take it even further?
-If you’d like to read it, you can download it from the New Play Exchange, or you can reach out to my agent (Amy Wagner at Abrams) for a copy.
+If you’d like to read it, you can download it from the New Play Exchange.
 Heck, if you want to get right down to it, you can just contact me directly and we’ll find a time to talk.
 I’m sure we’d have a great conversation.